Conditional : 〜たら = ~tara (*Request Lesson)

 = Moshi Shiken ni ochitara hoka no gakkou wo ukeru.

-= If I fail the exam, I will take an exam for other school.
+= If I fail the exam, I will take an exam for other schools.

 Ex. もしわからないことがあったらいつでも聞いて下さい。